 See the Oxford Dictionary of National Biography for the full career of Stephen Reay, orientalist

-After a period in Scotland, he returned to his studies, and on 26 May 1814 at the age of 32 he was matriculated at the University of Oxford by St Alban Hall, obtaining his B.A. in 1817.
-In 1818 he wrote a pamphlet, "Observations on the defence of the Church Missionary Society against the objections of the Archdeacon of Bath" under the pseudonym “Pileus Quadratus”.
+After a period in Scotland, he returned to his studies, and on 26 May 1814 at the age of 32 he was matriculated at the University of Oxford from St Alban Hall (now part of Merton College), obtaining his B.A. in 1817.
+In 1818 he wrote a pamphlet, “Observations on the defence of the Church Missionary Society against the objections of the Archdeacon of Bath” under the pseudonym “Pileus Quadratus”.

 Eleanora Hargreave was born in Haslingden, Lancashire on 13 February 1790.
 Her parents were George Hargreave of Hoddlesden and Mary Hart of Ulverstone who were married in 1783.
-She must have met her future husband when he was curate of Haslingden, but had to wait about twenty years until he was able to marry.
+She must have met her future husband when he was curate of Haslingden, but they had to wait about twenty years until he was allowed by the University to marry.

-Stephen Reay married Eleanor Hargreave on 17 April 1832, and brought her down to live in Oxford.
+On 17 April 1832 at Haslingden, Lancashire, Stephen Reay married Eleanor Hargreave, and he brought her down to live in Oxford.
 Eleanor was 42 at the time of the marriage, and they had no children.

 At the time of the 1841 census Stephen & Eleanora Reay were living at the south end of St John Street, which was in St Mary Magdalen parish.
 Two independent middle-aged ladies, Mary and Sarah Windle, were staying with them, and they had one servant.